 The shares of our Common Stock underlying the Public Warrants are not being registered on the registration statement of which this prospectus forms a part.
 Each Public Warrant entitles the holder thereof to purchase one-fourth of one share of Common Stock at a price of \$23.00 per full share, subject to adjustment, at any time commencing on the date of the Business Combination, August 29, 2019.
 The Public Warrants may only be exercised for whole numbers of shares, and therefore only numbers of Public Warrants in multiples of four may be exercised at any given time.
-In addition, except with respect to certain of the Public Warrants described below, the Public Warrants are exercisable for cash only if we have an effective and current registration statement covering the issuance of the Common Stock issuable upon exercise of the Public Warrants and a current prospectus relating to such shares.
-Notwithstanding the foregoing, if a registration statement covering the issuance of the Common Stock issuable upon exercise of the Common Stock issuable upon exercise of the public Warrants on a cashless basis pursuant to an available exemption from registration under the Securities Act.
+In addition, except with respect to certain of the Public Warrants described below, the Public Warrants are exercisable for cash only if we have an effective and current registration statement covering the issuance of the Public Warrants and a current prospectus relating to such shares.
+Notwithstanding the foregoing, if a registration statement covering the issuance of the Common Stock issuable upon exercise of the publicly traded warrants is not effective during any period when we shall have failed to maintain an effective registration statement, holders may exercise Public Warrants on a cashless basis pursuant to an available exemption from registration under the Securities Act.
 If an exemption from registration is not available, holders will not be able to exercise their Public Warrants on a cashless basis.
 The Public Warrants will expire five years from the closing of the Business Combination (which occurred on August 29, 2019) at 5:00 p.m.
 New York City time, or earlier upon redemption.